kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/17_chapter_XVI.md

 seen from it almost to them bases.
 The mountains, divested of their thick coating of snow, seemed shrunken and lean, and their glaciers were confined within ribs of rock.
 Live ice gleamed from all the gullies.
-The Vigne glacier had been very white ; now it wound up its broad valley in stripes of moraine.
+The Vigne glacier had been very white; now it wound up its broad valley in stripes of moraine.
 Only Bride Peak^[^1302]^ and its satellites had kept their whiteness unsullied.
 The former, on its northern wall, is cut with crevasses, betrayed by their deeper shadow; they must be of enormous size.
 On the rocks back of the camp some lean